Traumatic Brain Injury (TBI)

 Minor failures in microvessels and tissue organization can cause failures in metabolic homeostasis, and lead to neurotoxicity cascade involving glutamate, aspartate, and glutamatergic system, and axonal damage can cause further defects in autoregulation of the vasculature.
 In mild case, microglia is able to restore glutamate homeostasis, but if not, overstimulation of glutamate receptors will lead to Ca2+ influx and death of neurons and oligodendrocytes (excitotoxicity) as secondary brain injury.

 Primary injury to the brain compromises the blood-brain barrier (BBB), and secondary injury exacerbates the BBB breakdown.
 This leads to release of proteins and protein fragments from the brain to the circulation, and attracts peripheral leukocytes in to the brain.
-Tissue break-down products are also released to the lymphatics, where those can be identified as antigens by T and B lymphocytes leading to production of autoantibodies and accelerated inflammatory response.
+Tissue break-down products are also released via glymphatic system to the lymphatics, where those can be identified as antigens by T and B lymphocytes leading to production of autoantibodies and accelerated inflammatory response.
 CB2 receptor agonists dampen inflammation and improve outcome in mouse model of TBI (Magid et al., 2019).

 Intracerebral haemorrhage (ICH) in stroke can be classified as primary or secondary.
 Primary ICH is associated with arterial hypertension, and usually affects small artery deep inside the brain, while secondary ICH is caused by an existing vascular malformation or tumour.
 Epidural haematoma is often seen in patients with skull fracture.
 Subdural haematomas can develop slowly without no initial evidence of brain damage.
 Contusions can cause subarachnoid haemorrhage.
 The rupture of an arterial vessel causes bleeding into brain parenchyma, which provokes mechanical damage to surrounding blood vessels and secondary bleeds.
 The shear stress and mass effect of expanding haematoma leads to instant necrosis of neurons and glial cells, and destruction of BBB and extracellular matrix (ECM).